YangLab/CIRCexplorer2/docs/about/faq.md

 A: CIRCexplorer2 is based on our previous circular RNA identification tool CIRCexplorer, and it inherits all the advantages of CIRCexplorer such as [high accuracy, good sensitivity and low memory consumption](http://nar.oxfordjournals.org/content/44/6/e58.abstract).

+Q: CIRCexplorer2 is too slow with large data.
+How could I improve it?
+A: The rate-limiting step of CIRCexplorer2 is the alignment step.
+The default aligner TopHat2/TopHat-Fusion would be very slow for some cases.
+If you use [Annotating pipeline](../tutorial/pipeline.md), you could use [STAR](https://github.com/alexdobin/STAR) or [BWA](https://github.com/lh3/bwa) instead, and they are extremely fast.
+Please refer [here](../tutorial/parsing.md) for how to integrate CIRCexplorer2 with other aligners.

 Q: Which types of sequencing data are supported by CIRCexplorer2?
 Single-end or paired-end reads?

 A: CIRCexplorer2 now (after v2.2.0) supports paired-end reads.
 Please refer to [Alignment](../tutorial/alignment.md) and [Parsing](../tutorial/parsing.md).
 On the other hand, paired-end reads could also be converted to single-end reads, and then used in CIRCexplorer2.
 However, in this way, you should be careful in calculation RPM (Reads Per Million mapped reads) for circular RNAs, because the number of total mapped reads may have some misestimation after converted to single-end reads.